What is GMO?

 Polled or hornless cattle is another trait that we have worked on.

-There are also certain disease resistant traits as well as castration free traits that are in the pipeline.
+There are also certain disease resistant traits, as well as castration free traits that are in the pipeline.

 HOW DOES ACCELIGEN KNOW WHICH TRAITS TO WORK ON?